HomeLatest NewsIndustryApple, Google face law over anti-competitive complaint in Mexico

 His complaint accuses Apple and Google of ‘completely inhibit(ing) competition’ by ‘taking advantage of their monopoly in app stores to tie use of their own payment processing systems for in-app purchases.’

-In his online statement, de Swaan Addati said Google’s Play store and Apple’s store charge 15%-20% commission, forcing price inflation.
+In his statement, de Swaan Addati said Google’s Play store and Apple’s store charge 15%-20% commission, forcing price inflation.

 Google declined to comment.
 Apple and the IFT were not immediately available for comment.